amrorabea/Dynamic-Memory-Allocator-Simulator/README.md

 4. **Graphical Representation:**
    - Memory blocks are displayed in a visual format (e.g., tables or colored bars) showing their allocation status.
 5. **Deallocation Support:**
-   - Frees up allocated memory to simulate real-world usage scenarios.
+   - Frees up allocatedPartitions memory to simulate real-world usage scenarios.
 6. **Comparison and Evaluation:**
    - Automatically evaluates and suggests the most efficient algorithm based on memory usage and fragmentation.